Davis Astronomy Club

 What Does this Club Offer You?

-The Astronomy Club not only benefits its membership, but the larger goals of Explorit as well.
-If we can believe the box-office records held by space-oriented films, probably no science so stirs the public's imagination as much as astronomy.
+The Astronomy Club not only benefits its members, but the larger goals of Explorit as well.
 Working with school teachers and youth groups such as the Scouts and Campfire, the club has introduced hundreds--if not thousands--to the cosmos.
 Helping others to observe, communicate, reason, organize, and relate information about the sun, moon, planets and stars brings many rewards for Club volunteers.
 Among these rewards are: finding new friends, learning the theories, facts and processes of science, and discovering new perspectives on ourselves and the cosmos.

 For more current information, please contact Vinita Domier at email@example.com.